Economic Activity Survey - Health Care and Social Assistance Services & Education and Training

 Examples of purchases to include in this category are:

-• surgical, medical or other supplies that are purchased by this business/organisation for re-sale to other busineses/organisations or to the general public.
+- surgical, medical or other supplies that are purchased by this business/organisation for re-sale to other business/organisations or to the general public.

 Exclude the following payments from purchases:

-• 'Dry hire' of equipment by the business/organisation, that is, the hire of equipment to be operated by its own employees should be included in Rent, leasing and hiring expenses.
+'Dry hire' of equipment by the business/organisation, i.e. the hire of equipment to be operated by its own employees should be included in Rent, leasing and hiring expenses.

 What should be reported in Other operating expenses?

 The expense questions on this form should be mutually exclusive.
-Report other operating expenses not included in other expense items on the form.
+Report other operating expenses not specifically itemised elsewhere on the form.

 Include the following:

-• payments to a contractor or subcontractor who has a registered ABN, that is they have their own business/organisation (e.g. locums, contracted allied health professionals, building cleaning services, IT specialists).
+- Payments to contractors and other businesses not reported elsewhere on the form.
+A contractor or subcontractor has a registered ABN, that is they have their own business/organisation (e.g. locums, contracted allied health professionals, building cleaning services, IT specialists).
 This includes contractors paid on invoice.
-Include expenses associated with services delivered by contractors, subcontractors and consultants that are not employees of the business/organisation and do not receive a payment summary;
+Include expenses associated with services delivered by contractors, subcontractors and consultants that are not employees of the business/organisation and do not receive a payment summary.

 Exclude the following:

-• Payments to contractors for freight, delivery and transport services.
-Include these payments in Payments made to contractors and other businesses/organisations for freight, cartage, delivery and transport services;
+- Payments to contractors and other businesses reported in Payments made to contractors and other businesses for selected services.

 Inventories